 The final examination will be an oral or written examination, as each student prefers.
 Written exams will be on the regular examination schedule, and oral exams will be scheduled during Examination Week, at a mutually agreeable time.
+Signups for times will be through OWL.
 Students will be responsible for all of the material covered in class.
 A study guide will be provided ahead of time.